Puntland says arrests al Shabaab members, seizes explosives

 NAIROBI (Reuters) - Somalia’s northern region of Puntland, which up to now has been spared violence fuelled by Islamist fighters, said on Sunday its security forces had arrested two suspected members of the al Qaeda-linked al Shabaab militant group.

-Puntland’s president has said the militants, squeezed out of their urban strongholds further south, were moving north towards his semi-autonomous region, a relatively peaceful area.
+Puntland’s president has warned the militants, squeezed out of their urban strongholds further south, were moving north towards his semi-autonomous region, a relatively peaceful area.

 The government said in a statement security forces on Saturday arrested a man known as Abu Hafsa, whom they said was al Shabaab’s head of assassinations.
 A second man, Abdirizak Hussein Tahlil, identified as an al Shabaab logistics officer, was also arrested.